 Some families set up picnics and had blankets and food laid out where the adults congregated and the kids were let loose to play.
 As it’s all open plan you can give the kids that bit of freedom.

-We went round the trail for a good couple of hours before showering off and getting changed before being treated to a lovely lunch of a selection of wood fired pizzas, cakes and drinks.
+We went around the trail for a good couple of hours before showering off and getting changed before being treated to a lovely lunch of a selection of wood-fired pizzas, cakes, and drinks.

 About the Bear Trail

 The trail set in Cullompton, Devon is about to celebrate its first birthday and was set in motion by Ben a former Army Man.